MOMENT NYC Education Programs

 Music created in New York City has reached and influenced nearly every corner of the globe.
 Our mission is to celebrate this diverse heritage, to support musical communities, and to educate and inspire future generations.

-In 2020, MOMENT NYC worked with D1 and D2 students from PS63, PS34, PS188, PS15, Earth School, Girls Prep, PS110, and UNMS in collaboration with Henry Street Settlement.
-The majority of our students are people of color and come from low-to-moderate income households.
-The programs provide musical instruction, introductory musical literacy, multi-cultural music appreciation, local history, and elements of related science and technology.
-After being shut down for six months, we retooled for remote sessions and were able to resume our after school and summer programming which we will continue in 2021.
-As uncertain as the year ahead may be, we hope to see the eventual return to fully in-person models and are committed to carrying out these much-needed arts services well passed our current circumstances.
+MOMENT NYC has worked with NYC students from PS63, PS34, PS188, PS15, PS20, PS134, PS110, Earth School, Girls Prep, and UNMS in collaboration with Henry Street Settlement, and JHS123, PS/MS206, and CIS303x with Americorp.
+The majority of our students are people of color and come from low-to-moderate-income households.
+The programs provide musical instruction, introductory musical literacy, multicultural music appreciation, local history, and elements of related science and technology.

 Please support us — click below to make a donation